 In 2019, an average of nearly 1,300 every day—and recorded more than $3.5 billion in losses to individual and business victims.FBI

-Do not click any links or call any of the phone numbers listed if you have received a pop-up alert claiming that you have a “Pornographic Virus.”
-It’s a scam, and it’s easy for you to fix it.
-Here’s how to remove the Pornographic Virus Alert from Microsoft so you don’t end up getting extorted.
+Do not click any links or call any of the phone numbers listed if you have received a pop-up alert claiming that you have a “Pornographic Virus” It’s a scam, and it’s easy for you to fix this virus problem.
+Here’s how to remove the Pornographic Virus Alert from Microsoft issue, so you don’t end up getting extorted.
 If you don’t choose to do it yourself, you can ask a professional for help.

 What is the Microsoft Virus Alert on Computer?